IP-CAM/opencart-23-hipay-comprafacil-multibanco/README.md

-# hipaypt-multibanco-opencart-23
+# Multibanco extension for Opencart 2.3

-Multibanco extension for Opencart 2.3
+See pdf file for details